 Okay, so I did have some semblance of a plan.
 But it was loose, just an itinerary, flights, an open train pass and accommodation.
 I’ve never been the sort of person who doesn’t have a solid plan.
 Ever.
 But on holiday I literally took each day at a time.
 Basically just planning what I’d do tomorrow the night before.
 I’ve never been that unorganised in my life and it felt good, Sometimes I felt like maybe I’d missed out because I hadn’t planned things more thoroughly, but I also met people and had experiences I would otherwise have missed.

-4. I got pretty comfortable asking strangers to take my photo
+Solo travel tip 4: You’ll get comfortable asking strangers to take your photo

 Top tip with this one, pick someone who looks like they at least know what Instagram is and can use a camera.
 Part two of this is I also got comfortable with asking other people to take my photo at the same monument if the first people didn’t take great shots.
 Obviously I waited until the original person was out of the way, I’m not a monster.
 I love photography and I loved taking my own photos, but I couldn’t resist getting some properly tourist-type shots with the help of total strangers.
 Worth it.
 (Why do people only take one photo though?
 Always take multiple shots!)